I need art today, massage, and good food

 Protest art by the Concerned Artists of the Philippines.
 Photo by CallMeCreation.com

 This is so haunting.
-These are like the hands of those who were tortured during Martial Law.
-The desaparecido s.
+These are like the hands of those who were tortured during Martial Law, grasping the walls out of desperation.
+The desaparecidos.

 I feel the pain in this painting by Filipino artist Alfredo Manrique.
-It’s title is Kakarampot (meager).
-The pai of the Filipino poor.
+Its title is Kakarampot (meager).
+The pain of the Filipino poor.
 Photo by CallMeCreation.com

 This is about the violent student riots in Bangkok during the 1970s.
 Photo by CallMeCreation.com